Click here to go to the main page

 Location: Torenstraat 20

 De Grote Kerk of Onze Lieve Vrouwekerk is een indrukwekkend voorbeeld van Brabantse gotiek, en een van de weinige voorbeelden van deze stijl in Nederland die daadwerkelijk werden voltooid.
-De protestanten igenden zich de kerk in 1637 toe en ondanks een overweldigende katholieke meerderheid in de stad werd de kerk nooit meer teruggegeven aan de oorspronkelijke eigenaren.
+De protestanten eigenden zich de kerk in 1637 toe en ondanks een overweldigende katholieke meerderheid in de stad werd de kerk nooit meer teruggegeven aan de oorspronkelijke eigenaren.

 Locatie: Torenstraat 20

 The St. Joostkapel (chapel of St. Joost) is a simple late-Gothic building that was constructed in ca. 1435.
 After 1637 it has had several non-religious functions.
 Its last function until 1945 was that of a house.
-In that year it became a chapel again, out of gratefulness for the city's liberation.
+In that year it became a chapel again, out of gratitude for the city's liberation.

 Location: Ginnekenstraat 23